The decommissioning of the Doel and Tihange power plants: a new industrial challenge in complete safety

 A review of those nuclear provisions for decommissioning nuclear power plants is done periodically, taking into account current economic data, technological progress and regulatory changes.

-On 29 June 2023, ENGIE and the Belgian government signed an intermediate agreement defining the terms of the extension of the Doel 4 and Tihange 3 nuclear units.
+On 13 December 2023, ENGIE and the Belgian government signed an agreement defining the terms of the extension of the Doel 4 and Tihange 3 nuclear units.
 This agreement aims to ensure a balanced distribution of risks between the two parties and to eliminate uncertainties concerning future changes in provisions related to the treatment of all nuclear waste.
 As such, there is an agreement to fix a lump sum for the future costs associated with nuclear waste management, based on a new scenario determined by ONDRAF/NIRAS, with regard to all ENGIE nuclear facilities in Belgium, for a total amount of 15 billion euros.

 Economic opportunities of dismantling